GiftMk/cheffhat/README.md

 ## Deploying

-Each lambda package builds to `dist/index.zip` (`pnpm build`, esbuild-bundled).
+Running `pnpm build` generates `dist/index.zip` which is the lambda artefact we upload to AWS.
-`terraform/` provisions the input/output/artifact S3 buckets, the lambda functions and their IAM role.
+`terraform/` provisions the S3 buckets, the lambda functions and their IAM role.